natanchik/natanchik/README.md

 ### I am a Frontend Developer

-I have a construction education, but I have been interested in programming all my life.
+I have been interested in programming all my life.
 I started my path in IT with Python, took a course in Deep Learning, and then got acquainted with web development.
 And I realized that I had found my direction.
 Now my main goal is to become a professional Frontend developer.